Yarles404/EVCache-wiki/Overview.md

 Simple EVCache Deployment
 =========================
-A 3 node memcahced cluster with 2 clients is shown below
+A 3 node memcached cluster with 2 clients is shown below

 ![Simple EVCache deployment](https://raw.github.com/Netflix/EVCache/master/images/Simple_EVCache.png?login=smadappa&token=e7a5d0559028b344af320cbb8b25711a)

-All the reads are sharded across the cluster based on [Ketama consistent hashing algorithm](http://www.audioscrobbler.net/development/ketama/).
+The data is sharded across the cluster based on [Ketama consistent hashing algorithm](http://www.audioscrobbler.net/development/ketama/).
 In this mode all the memcached nodes can be in the same availability zone or spread out across multiple availability zones.

-Multi-Zone EVCache Deployment with zone affinity for reads
+Multi-Zone EVCache Deployment with zone affinity
 =========================
-A use case with a 3 node memcahced cluster with 2 clients is shown below
+A 3 node memcached cluster in 2 availability zones with a client in each zone is shown below

 ![Multi-Zone EVCache Deployment](https://raw.github.com/Netflix/EVCache/master/images/Multizone_EVCache.png?login=smadappa&token=00423173e4fb3bd9a2ca3de7cc27eb9e)

+The data is sharded across the cluster within the same zone based on [Ketama consistent hashing algorithm](http://www.audioscrobbler.net/development/ketama/).
+In this mode all the reads by a client are sent to the same zone whereas the writes are done on both the zones.
+This ensures that data is replicated across both the zones thus increasing its availability.
+Since the data is always read from the local zone this improves the latency at the sametime improving the data reliability.
+This approach is best suited if you want to achieve better performance with higher reliability.

+If zone fallback is enabled and some data is lost due to instance failure of eviction, then the data can be fetched from the other zone.
+This however causes an increase in latency but higher reliability.
+In most cases fetching data from other zone (fallback zone) is much faster than getting the data from source.